St Benet's Hall, Oxford: Permanent private hall of the University of Oxford

 St Benet's became a permanent private hall of the university in 1918, after new university legislation created the status of PPH.
-It took as its official name Aula Privata Sancti Benedicti (in English, "St Benet's Hall").
-Benet is a mediaeval English variant of the name Benedict, since hall is named after St Benedict of Nursia (c.
+It took as its official name Aula Privata Sancti Benedicti: in English, "St Benedict's (or St Benet's) Private Hall".
+(Benet is a mediaeval English variant of the name Benedict.)
+It was named after St Benedict of Nursia (c.
 480–547), the founder of the Benedictine order, father of western monasticism and a patron saint of Europe and of students.

 The character of the hall changed over the years, acquiring fellows in imitation of the university's constituent colleges.
 However, as a PPH of the university, the hall's fellows did not constitute its governing body.
-Rather, they shared with the master the day-to-day running of the hall, and elected one of their number to serve as a trustee of the St Benet's Trust (also known in the media as the St Benet's Education Trust) when that charity was founded in 2012.
+Rather, they shared with the master the day-to-day running of the hall, and elected one of their number to serve as a trustee of the St Benet's Trust when that charity was founded in 2012.
 Before then, the hall was a private possession of Ampleforth Abbey.
 The hall matriculated students to be members of the university, so those of its student body who matriculated were full members of the university in all ways, and were able to supplicate for degrees on the successful completion of their studies.
 For most of its members the only noticeable difference made by the hall's legal status is that it was very much smaller than any of the Oxford constituent colleges.